jdereg/groovy-io/README.md

 See https://github.com/jdereg/json-command-servlet for a light-weight servlet that processes Ajax / XHR calls.

 Featured on http://json.org.
+ * 1.0.7
+  * Bug fix: Using a CustomReader in a Collection with at least two identical elements causes an exception (submitted by @KaiHufenbach).
  * 1.0.6
   * Added new flag `GroovyJsonWriter.WRITE_LONGS_AS_STRINGS` which forces long/Long's to be written as Strings.
 When sending JSON data to a Javascript, longs can lose precision because Javascript only maintains 53-bits of info (Javascript uses IEEE 754 `double` for numbers).
 The precision is lost due to some of the bits used for maintaining an exponent.
 With this flag set, longs will be sent as Strings, however, on return back to a Java server, json-io allows Strings to be set right back into long (fields, array elements, collections, etc.)
  * 1.0.5
    * Performance improvement: caching the custom reader / writers associated to given classes.
-   * Ease of use: `json-io` throws a `JsonIoException` (unchecked) instead of checked exception `IOException`.
+   * Ease of use: `groovy-io` throws a `JsonIoException` (unchecked) instead of checked exception `IOException`.
 This allows more flexibility in terms of error handling for the user.
-   * Code cleanup: Moved reflection related code from `JsonReader` into separate `MetaUtils` class.
+   * Code cleanup: Moved reflection related code from `GroovyJsonReader` into separate `MetaUtils` class.
-   * Code cleanup: Moved `FastPushbackReader` from `JsonReader` into separate class.
+   * Code cleanup: Moved `FastPushbackReader` from `GroovyJsonReader` into separate class.
-   * Code cleanup: Moved JSON parsing code from `JsonReader` into separate `JsonParser` class.
+   * Code cleanup: Moved JSON parsing code from `GroovyJsonReader` into separate `JsonParser` class.
-   * Code cleanup: Moved built-in readers from `JsonReader` to separate `Readers` class.
+   * Code cleanup: Moved built-in readers from `GroovyJsonReader` to separate `Readers` class.
    * Code cleanup: Moved resolver code (code that marshals map of maps to Java instances) into separate `Resolver` classes.
  * 1.0.4
    * `GroovyJsonReader.newInstance()` API made public